DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-22-user-research-round-2-findings.md

 ITT providers manage a network of partner schools and will prioritise opportunities in schools where they have an existing relationship where possible.
 However, based on the current prototype design, participants needed clarification on the benefit they would get from adding these relationships into the service.
 They also felt that this service would be most useful when searching for placements outside their partner network, so it did not make sense to have the placements on the placements list filtered only to show placements from partner schools as the default.

-When adding a partner school, ITT providers expect that schools should be notified and have control over who their ’partner’ is.
-However, there was concern about a grey area where it’s difficult to say whether the school is or is not a ’partner’ – for example, if the ITT provider placed a trainee at that school multiple years ago and has not again since.
-Some schools would be ’partners’ (the school and the ITT provider work together regularly, and there’s a partnership agreement in place), but there can be varying levels of partnership between them.
+When adding a partner school, ITT providers expect that schools should be notified and have control over who their ‘partner’ is.
+However, there was concern about a grey area where it’s difficult to say whether the school is or is not a ‘partner’ – for example, if the ITT provider placed a trainee at that school multiple years ago and has not again since.
+Some schools would be ‘partners’ (the school and the ITT provider work together regularly, and there’s a partnership agreement in place), but there can be varying levels of partnership between them.

 ## Hypotheses to test in future research